andyschade/GitHub-Pages/index.md

 You can see my favorite programming language [here](GitHub-Pages/../README.md)

 I would like to thank my:
-- TA
+- my TA
+- Me
-- myself
+- Myself
-- I
+- and I
-- teacher
+- my Teacher

 for helping making this page

-Things I want to do are:
+Things I want to do right now are:

 1. Surf
 2. Eat
 3. Sleep

-But I still have to
+But I still have to:

 - [x] complete LAB 1
 - [ ] complete LAB 2